NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/NIRSOpenIGTLink/README.md

 <img src="3D-Slicer-4.11.0-2019-06-24-2020-01-23-18-32-24.gif" >
 Fig. 3: Operation example.
-Microcontroller is turned on and off by sending TCP/IP commands.
+In ImagerClient is running in the red window.
+TrackerClient is running in 3D window.
+Microcontroller is turned on ("operationmode" command) and off ("commandmode") by sending TCP/IP commands.
+TrackerClient receive position data when microcontroller is on.
 </p>
 <br>
 <br>